 - Nick Burnett, R4D Senior Fellow

-- Julie Cram, USAID Deputy Assistant Minister, Bureau for Economic Growth, Education and Environment
+- Julie Cram, USAID Deputy Assistant Administrator, Bureau for Economic Growth, Education and Environment

 - Robert Jenkins, UNICEF Education Chief